FOULAB/foulab-dot-org-hugo/content/news/events-march-2025.md

 ### The Roombening - Saturday March 29th @ 15:00 - 20:00

 In the far year of 2025, Robots rule the world, and AI superintelligence can generate pictures that seamlessly blend into our reality.
-If you're 2025 ou may have a corporate robot in your house right now.
-Let's hack it and make it our own!
-As corporobots gain sentience, the importance of self-reliance when it comes to hosting of infrastructure becomes more important than ever...
+You may have a corporate robot in your house right now.
+Let's hack it and make it your own!
+As roombas gain sentience, the importance of self-reliance when it comes to hosting of infrastructure becomes more important than ever...

 This event is an old-fashioned hackparty dedicated to all sorts of cleaning